-It is a multidisciplinary field which includes controversial topics that impact the future of humanity and society that are discussed every day in the media.
+Bioethics is an interdisciplinary field that critically examines controversial topics that impact the future of humanity and society and which are discussed every day in the media.

-Here are 7 reasons you should study bioethics at Sydney School of Public Health:
+Here are 7 reasons you should study bioethics at Sydney Health Ethics, in the Sydney School of Public Health:

-Our Bioethics program is the only one in Australia offered completely online.
+Our Bioethics program can be studied completely online.
 This means you can tailor your study load to suit your professional demands.
 The program is also available for part or full-time study.
 With flexible study options, you can choose your course load and change your enrolment mode each semester to meet your working demands and life commitments.